adamsoutar/velocity/Notes.md

 Second: Send a SIGWINCH to the shell process pid.
 I can't see this symbol in the iTerm source, so either they do it under a different name, or TIOCSWINSZ does this automatically.

+### vttest

+Currently the behaviour is very odd. vttest hangs but then zsh catches the fact that it's died. iTerm2 doesn't do this, so we're somehow doing something wrong.
+I think it's somewhere in the file descriptor buffering/polling/reading etc.